NLaff/lafferty.co-v2/content/blog/how-to-create-an-all-star-linkedin-profile.md

 +++
 affiliate = ""
 date = 2020-03-17T05:00:00Z
+lasmod = 2021-01-30
 description = "A great LinkedIn profile can literally make you more money.
-I haven't cold-applied for a job in years because I have recruiters reaching out to me non-stop." tags = ["work"] title = "How To Create An All-Star LinkedIn Profile"
+I haven't cold-applied for a job in years because I have recruiters reaching out to me non-stop." tags = ["work"] title = "How To SEO Optimize Your LinkedIn Profile" showtoc = true tocopen = true

 +++
 A great LinkedIn profile can literally make you more money.